 The Jews, as well as Protestants (which use the same canon of the Old Testament), deny that they are inspired by God or have binding spiritual authority.
-The Catholics felt otherwise, and made them officially part of the canon of Scripture at the Council of Trent in the sixteenth century.
-This council is famous as the gathering which responded against the Protestant Reformation's arguments and charges against Catholicism, and which led the Counter-Reformation against early Protestants like Martin Luther.
+The Roman Catholic Church felt otherwise, and made them officially part of the canon of Scripture at the Council of Trent in the sixteenth century.
+This Catholic council is famous for its response against charges brought against the church primarily from the Protestant Reformation.

-Jerome, who translated much of the Greek and Hebrew for the New and Old Testaments into Latin for the Catholics (the Latin Vulgate version), denied that these books were inspired.
+Jerome, who translated much of God's word into Latin for the Roman church (the Latin Vulgate version), denied the Apocrypha was inspired.
 Augustine felt otherwise, and believed them to have canonical authority.
-However, Augustine's position didn't win out officially until over a thousand one-hundred years after his death.
+However, Augustine's position did not win out officially until over a thousand one-hundred years after his death.

-Some of the many problems with the apocrypha are its absurd stories, historical errors and contradictions.
+Some of the many problems with the Apocrypha are its absurd stories, historical errors and contradictions.
 The literary quality simply isn't very good, and they fail what (say) Josh McDowell might call the "internal evidence" test.
-(You may find it worth tracking down his book The New Evidence That Demands A Verdict for further research in the area of Christian apologetics, or his More Than a Carpenter).
+You may find it worth tracking down his book "The New Evidence That Demands a Verdict" for further research in the area of Christian apologetics, or his "More Than a Carpenter."

-For example, Tobit, which Catholics do accept, describes a story in which a Jewish father, blinded by bird's dung falling into his eyes, sends out his son to collect a debt.
+Tobit, which the Catholic Church accepts, describes a story in which a Jewish father, blinded by bird's dung falling into his eyes, sends out his son to collect a debt.
 He gets a heart, liver, and gall of a fish on his journey.
-He runs into a widow who have married seven times, but had never consummated any of these marriages with her husbands because an evil spirit had killed each husband on their respective wedding nights.
+He runs into a widow who has married seven times, but had never consummated any of these marriages with her husbands because an evil spirit had killed each husband on their respective wedding nights.